fongc123/notes/Data Visualization/Introduction.md

 # Introduction

-Data visualization is the computer-generated and interactive representation of data.—
+Data visualization is the computer-generated and interactive representation of data.